divio/djangocms-internalsearch/docs/integration.rst

    :maxdepth: 1
    :caption: Contents:

-Internalsearch is an optional feature, so the core CMS models and third-party app models should still be usable when Internalsearch is not enabled.
+Internal Search is an optional feature, so the core CMS models and third-party app models should still be usable when Internal Search is not enabled.

 Setting a config file
 *****************************************************************

-Any third-party app can use internalsearch functionality by adding ``cms_config.py`` file with a config class.
+Any third-party app can use Internal Search functionality by adding ``cms_config.py`` file with a config class.

 For example: